getdnsapi/getdns/README.md

 Note that in order to compile the examples, the `--with-libevent` switch is required.

 As of the 0.2.0 release, when installing via Homebrew, the trust anchor is expected to be located at `$(brew --prefix)/etc/getdns-root.key`.
 Additionally, the OpenSSL library installed by Homebrew is linked against.
-Note that the Homebrew OpenSSL installation clones the Keychain certificates to the default OpenSSL location so TLS authentication should work out of the box.
+Note that the Homebrew OpenSSL installation clones the Keychain certificates to the default OpenSSL location so TLS certificate authentication should work out of the box.

 Contributors
 ============